psusecurity/psusecurity.github.io/README.md

 - [Install VirtualBox on Mac](https://www.youtube.com/watch?v=lEvM-No4eQo)
 - [How to install VirtualBox on Ubuntu 14.04 LTS](https://www.youtube.com/watch?v=si0nSaCnNoY).

-Second, you need to download a virtual machine package from [PSU Box](https://psu.box.com/s/0qv3y213h7j3pdhphg259135tg0etawn) and open it with your installed VirtualBox.
+Second, you need to download the `S2ISTNSA.zip` file from [PSU Box](https://psu.box.com/s/0qv3y213h7j3pdhphg259135tg0etawn), extract it and double click the `S2ISTNSA.vbox`.
 The username and password are **s2ist** and **s2ist**, respectively.
 All the files related to the Challenges are in `/home/s2ist/Challenges/`.
-Please refer to the README file before next step.
+Please refer to the README file under that folder before next step.

+**NOTE:**
-**NOTE:** You could execute instruction in Tip 1 to disable ASLR (Address Space Layout Randomization), if you wish.
+1. You could follow the instruction in [Tip 1](#tip-1) to disable ASLR (Address Space Layout Randomization).
-**NOTE_2:** Please refer to the Submission section before you submit your answers for each challenge.
+2. Please refer to the [Submission](#submission) section before you submit your answers for each challenge.
+3. See [Tip 4](#tip-4) to get the md5 value of a given file.

 ## Challenges

 ### Challenge 1 : Generate malicious input to print out "Welcome to overflow!"

 Given the vulnerable binary - `challenge1`, generate a malicious input to get the following output: "Welcome to overflow".
-In order to make your life easier, we provide the source code.
+To make your life easier, we provide the source code.

-**Submission** : a screenshot with the md5 of challenge1 and the commands to get the specific output.
+**Submission** : a screenshot with the md5 of `challenge1` and the commands to get the desired output.

 ### Challenge 2 : Generate malicious input to print out "Welcome to overflow!"

 Given the vulnerable binary - `challenge2`, generate a malicious input to get the following output: "Welcome to overflow".
-In order to make your life easier, we provide the source code.
+To make your life easier, we provide the source code.

-**Submission** : a screenshot with the md5 of challenge2 and the commands to get the specific output.
+**Submission** : a screenshot with the md5 of `challenge2` and the commands to get the desired output.

 ### Challenge 3 : Craft malicious input file and invoke gedit window

-Given the vulnerable binary - `challenge3`, generate a malicious input to get a **gedit** window to open.
-In order to make your life easier, we provide the source code.
-You could read Reference 2 to get some information about **buffer overflows**.
+Given the vulnerable binary - `challenge3`, generate a malicious input to open a **gedit** window.
+To make your life easier, we provide the source code.
+You could read [Reference 2](#references) to get some information about **buffer overflows**.

 **Submission** : a screenshot with the md5 of `challenge3` and the commands to invoke a **gedit** window.

 ### Challenge 4 : Craft malicious input file and invoke one command in source code

-Given the vulnerable binary - `challenge4`, generate a malicious input to execute one command in the source code.
-In order to make your life easier, we provide the source code.
-You could read Reference 3 to get some information about **interger overflows**.
+Given the vulnerable binary - `challenge4`, generate a malicious input to execute a command hidden in the source code.
+To make your life easier, we provide the source code.
+You could read [Reference 3](#references) to get some information about **interger overflows**.

-**Submission** : a screenshot with the md5 of `challenge4` and the commands to invoke one command in source code.
+**Submission** : a screenshot with the md5 of `challenge4` and the commands to invoke the command hidden in source code.

 ### Challenge 5 : Learn Coredump

-Given one coredump - `core` and its binary - `example`, answer some questions related to the coredump format.
-You could read Tip 2 and References 4, 5 and 6 to get all of the following information.
+Given one coredump - `core` and its binary - `example`, answer the following four questions.
+You could read [Tip 2](#tip-2) and [References 4, 5 and 6](#references) to get all of the related information.

 1. What’s the magic number for the given coredump file?
 2. Can you show the program header table?